tnevolin/mm6-skill-emphasis-mod/Readme.md

 ## Dual wield mechanics modification

 All weapon bonuses are counted!!!
 Player can mix and match them as they see fit and get full benefit of weapon, skill, and enchantment bonuses from **each** weapon regardless of mix type.
-They do not shadow each other abilities anymore.
+Weapons do not shadow each other abilities anymore.

 # Two-handed weapon double damage